fluid-music/fluid-music/fluid-music/docs/fluid.md

 <p>In general, eventMapper functions have 5 things they can do:</p>
 <p>1) Return the unmodified <code>ClipEvent</code>, passing it to subsequent eventMappers.
 2) Return null or a falsy value - the event will be ignored
-3) Return a different Event object, which replaces the input note object
+3) Return a different Event object, which replaces the input Event
 4) Return an array of Event objects, each of which will be parsed by subsequent eventMapper functions.
 5) Add fluid messages to <code>context.messages</code></p>